ElWanderer/kOS_scripts/documentation/lib_rcs_readme.md

 This function sets the translation controls according to the input `translation_vector` and `translation_magnitude`.
 Though the second of these inputs can be determined from the first, they are available as separate parameters so that direction and magnitude can be specified independently.

-This part of the code is based heavily on Cheers Kevin's Kerbal Space Programming series:
+This part of the code is based heavily on [Cheers Kevin's Kerbal Space Programming episode 22](https://github.com/gisikw/ksprogramming/tree/master/episodes/e022):

     SET SHIP:CONTROL:FORE TO VDOT(translation_vector,FACING:FOREVECTOR).
     SET SHIP:CONTROL:STARBOARD TO VDOT(translation_vector,FACING:STARVECTOR).